-Samples are stored in the sample cage in the main laboratory.
+Samples are stored in the main laboratory.
 Analysis must occur within 30 days for canisters.
 Some projects may require a 14 day hold for canisters.
 The project profile must be reviewed prior to analysis to verify holding time requirements.

-4.3.1 Holding time in the case of Tedlar bags is limited to a maximum of 3 days as losses of VOCs are observed specifically for compounds with low vapor pressure.
-If Nitrogen and Oxygen are not target compounds, holding time may be extended to a maximum of 30 days by transferring the sample from a Tedlar bag to a clean, evacuated Summa[TM] canister prior to the expiration of the 3 day hold.
+4.3.1 Holding time in the case of Tedlar bags is limited to a maximum of 3 days\ as losses of VOCs are observed specifically for compounds with low vapor pressure.
+If Nitrogen and Oxygen are not target compounds, holding time may be extended to a maximum of 30 days by transferring the sample from a Tedlar bag to a clean, evacuated SummaTM canister prior to the expiration of the 3 day hold.
+The transfer must be documented using the Tedlar bag transfer form and documented in the case narrative as per Eurofins laboratory SOP #69.

-4 The result of spiking studies conducted by Eurofins Air Toxics indicated a reduction in Helium recoveries 24 hours after spiking into the SKC Tedlar bags.
+\ The result of spiking studies conducted by the laboratory indicated a reduction in Helium recoveries 24 hours after spiking into the SKC Tedlar bags.
 When Helium is a requested target compound, every effort must be made to analyze the Tedlar bag samples as soon as they are received due to potential loss of He.
-If only ASTM D1945 analysis is required, Flex-foil bags may be used to extend the hold time.
+If only ASTM D1945 analysis is required, Flex-foil bags are preferable media than Tedlar bags.

-5.0 INTERFERENCES AND POTENTIAL PROBLEMS
+INTERFERENCES AND POTENTIAL PROBLEMS

-- 5.1 Argon co-elutes with Oxygen under this method.
+5.1 Argon co-elutes with Oxygen under this method.
 If Argon is present in the sample matrix, it will be reported as total with Oxygen.
-There are no other known compounds having the same retention times as the compounds of interest in the method. - 5.2 Because of the wide range of concentrations of Carbon Dioxide and Methane typical of samples submitted for analysis by this method, a potential for carryover contamination exists for these two compounds.
-Therefore, when concentrations of Carbon Dioxide and Methane decrease from one sample to the next by greater than a factor of 1000 and the detection is above the reporting limit, the sample with the lower concentration is reanalyzed to ensure the amount reported is not due to carryover.
+There are no other known compounds having the same retention times as the compounds of interest in the method.

-- 5.3 Canister samples containing > 0.01% TNMOC (based on screen results) must be redtagged by the screening analyst.
+- 5.2 Because of the wide range of concentrations of Carbon Dioxide and Methane typical of samples submitted for analysis by this method, a potential for carryover contamination exists for these two compounds.
+Therefore, when concentrations of Carbon Dioxide and Methane decrease from one sample to the next by greater than a factor of 1000 and the detection is above the reporting limit, the sample with the lower concentration is re-analyzed to ensure the amount reported is not due to carryover. - 5.3 Canister samples containing > 0.01% TNMOC (based on screen results) must be redtagged by the screening analyst.
 Additionally, if a bag dilution is needed for sample analysis, the analyst should attach a red tag to the sample canister if it had not previously been tagged.
-This is to ensure that the canister goes through a special cleaning cycle once the canister is released to the Support Services Department. - 5.4 The analytical system is designed to load sample containers at atmospheric or positive pressure.
+This is to ensure that the canister goes through a special cleaning cycle once the canister is released to the Support Services Department.
+See laboratory SOP #7. - 5.4 The analytical system is designed to load sample containers at atmospheric or positive pressure.
 If a sample container has a residual vacuum (less than atmospheric pressure) at the time of loading, the exhaust vent may be pulled into the sample container thereby compromising the sample.
 In order to eliminate this possibility, the canister pressure is always checked prior to analysis as outlined in section 11.7.
 However, upon review of the sample run, if the chromatogram shows any sign of contamination from the exhaust line, the sample pressure and analysis need to be confirmed.
 If the sample was compromised during sample loading, the analyst who ran the sample needs to tag the canister as "contaminated" if shared with other methods.
 The analyst should also immediately initiate an SDR for all associated fractions.